rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 }
 ```

-This is no good! `Withdraw` and `Deposit` acquire the lock independently, meaning we have to acquire it twice to process and `Transfer`, and another concurrent caller could acquire the lock between our 2 functions moving our data into an invalid state after we've already performed half the transaction.
+This is no good! `Withdraw` and `Deposit` acquire the lock independently, meaning we have to acquire it twice to process and `Transfer`, another concurrent caller could acquire the lock between our 2 functions moving our data into an invalid state after we've already performed half the transaction.
 Acquiring the lock in `Transfer` instead would cause a deadlock, since we also need to acquire the lock for `Withdraw` and `Deposit`.

 We could refactor our code to take the lock outside of all of these functions, and assume we're already holding it during the actual mutation, but doing so in a language like go makes it easy for us to introduce some of the bugs we talked about earlier.